Launch Your Product, Course, or Service Successfully with These Tips

 Email sequences are properly set up

-Run a mock launch to catch and fix any potential issues before going live.
+Run a mock launch to identify and resolve any issues before going live.

 8. Keep Your Team Motivated

 A motivated team is a productive team.
-Recognize and appreciate their hard work through:
+Recognize their hard work through:

 Shoutouts in team meetings